ohlava/Fire-Spread/README.md

 - Vegetation map with different types of vegetation
 - Ability to import own custom heigh map from PNG greyscale file
 - Fire spread simulation with interactive 3D visualization
-- Camera movement and clickable world tiles
+- Camera movement and angle change using keyboard and mouse clickable world tiles
-- Running and pausing simulation
+- Running and pausing the simulation
-- Graph of fire spread - serialization into file to make charts later in python for example.
+- Live graph of the fire spread - with prepared function for serialization into file to make charts later in python for example.

 # Installation
 This project runs on the Unity Game Engine.
 Here are the steps to run the project: